-CBE.
+Credit By Examination.
 Honors eligible course.
 All students enrolling for PLS 101 must be eligible for ENG 110 or higher.
 This course familiarizes students with the institutions and constitutional framework of the United States and Missouri.
 The course emphasis is on the values, rights, and responsibilities that shape the public decision making of active and informed citizens and influence contemporary public affairs in a democratic society.
-Additional course work will be required for the students taking this as an Honors course, and a 'B' grade or higher must be earned in order for the student to receive an Honors designation.
+Additional course work will be required for the students taking this as an Honors course, and a grade of B or higher must be earned in order for the student to receive an Honors designation.